cocoa-xu/evision/README.md

    1 = enum_name()
    ```

-   So, in this project, every enum is actually a function that has zero input arguments.
+   So, in this project, every enum is actually transformed to a function that has zero input arguments.

 ### How do I make it compatible with more OpenCV modules?